 A PSLE Chinese Guide

 The Primary School Leaving Examination (PSLE) marks a pivotal moment in a student's academic journey.
 Its significance lies not only in the assessment of a student's proficiency in various subjects but also in its impact on their educational path.
 The Ministry of Education (MOE) has introduced a transformative grading system known as the Achievement Level (AL) system in 2021 to replace the old T-score System, reshaping the way students' performance is evaluated.
-In this comprehensive guide, we'll delve into the PSLE scoring system, the intricacies of the PSLE Chinese paper, and how it impacts secondary school admission.
+In this comprehensive PSLE Chinese guide, we'll delve into the PSLE scoring system, focusing on PSLE Chinese and its the intricacies, and how it impacts secondary school admission.

 The Basics of the PSLE AL Scoring System